-This small basin is representative of the geomorphology of Spitsbergen West coast (Kohler et al. (2007)).
-While the study area is located in the high-Arctic with a strong maritime influence and relatively low altitudes, the general morphology is clearly Alpine, as shown in Fig. 1 (d).
+This small basin is representative of the geomorphology of Spitsbergen west coast (Kohler et al. 2007).
+While the study area is located in the high-Arctic with a strong maritime influence and relatively low altitudes, the general morphology is clearly Alpine, as shown in Figure 1(d).
 In the current context, glacier retreat gives the opportunity to observe the dynamics of morainic material.
-It plays a significant role in the hydro-glaciological processes (Griselin and Marlin (1998); Hodgkins (1997); Ferguson (1999); Ewertowski and Tomczyk (2015)), specifically on the runoff and meltwater organization (Wright (2005)).
+It plays a significant role in the hydro-glaciological processes (Griselin and Marlin 1998; Hodgkins 1997; Ferguson 1999; Ewertowski and Tomczyk 2015), specifically on the runoff and meltwater organization (Wright 2005).

 Front and marginal moraines are pro-glacial ridge-like formations.
-They were formed both through supra-glacial and sub-glacial processes: gradually, debris is spilled at glacier margins (Bennett et al. (1999); Bennett (2001)).
+They were formed both through supra-glacial and sub-glacial processes: gradually, debris is spilled at glacier margins (Bennett et al. 1999; Bennett 2001).

-Austre Lovén glacier lies on relatively shallow bed slopes: it is therefore likely to deposit a large number of comparatively small moraines, as ice margins fluctuate in response to minor variations in climate (Lønne (2007)).
+Austre Lovén glacier lies on relatively shallow bed slopes: it is, therefore, likely to deposit a large number of comparatively small moraines, as ice margins fluctuate in response to minor variations in climate (Lønne 2007).
 The parts of the moraine furthest away from the glacier snout are the oldest and hence most stable, while the area of interest here is the newly deglaciated area close to the glacier front.

 Thus, in the current context of climate change, the moraine is a complex sedimentary system with increasing dynamics.
-Like many other similar glaciers in the surrounding area, the front of Austre Lovén has receded by around 1 km since the Neoglacial maximum extent at the end of the nineteenth century.
-As illustrated in Fig. 2, during the last decades, the glacier forefield extended, with new processes, especially concerning hydrological dynamics.
-As shown on Fig. 2, we observe an average length change of -16 m.a^{-1} (-19 m.a^{-1} along the central flow line).
+Like many other similar glaciers in the surrounding area, the front of Austre Lovén has receded by around 1 km since the neoglacial maximum extent at the end of the nineteenth century.
+As illustrated in Figure 2, during the past decades, the glacier forefield extended, with new processes, especially concerning hydrological dynamics.
+As shown on Figure 2, we observe an average length change of -16 m a^{-1} (-19 m a-1 along the central flow line).